 Soft Pretzel Shaping

-Make soft pretzels in the form form letters and shapes.
+Make soft pretzels in the form of letters and shapes.
 Here’s an easy, 30-minute recipe for homemade soft pretzels.

 Play with your food.
 After the food is in the oven baking, don’t clean up right away!
-Play with the leftover dusts of flour, cinnamon, and mixes on your counter tops and create letters and words in them with your child.
+Play with the leftover dust of flour, cinnamon, and mixes on your countertops and create letters and words in them with your child.

 How do you share cooking and reading in your kitchen?